spack/spack/lib/spack/docs/workflows.rst

 """""""""""
 Importing and running the image created above into `Singularity <http://singularity.lbl.gov/>`_ works like a charm.
-Just use the `docker bootstraping mechanism <http://singularity.lbl.gov/quickstart#bootstrap-recipes>`_:
+Just use the `docker bootstrapping mechanism <http://singularity.lbl.gov/quickstart#bootstrap-recipes>`_:

 .. code-block:: none